 Everywhere — from the beaches to the forests, the town markets to Zoo Ave — was awash in color.

-Everywhere there was flair, from the fauna (iguanas, macaws, alligators, emus)…
+Everywhere, from the fauna (iguanas, macaws, alligators, emus)…

 …to the flora (jungles and forests bursting with croton, heliconia, and maracas that looked like Tequila Sunrises)…